Are Foam Rollers a Good Workout? | 321 STRONG Answers

 ## Foam Rolling on Rest Days

-where foam rollers really shine as a "workout" substitute.
-On rest days, a 15, 20 minute full-body rolling session keeps blood flowing to recovering muscles without adding training stress.
+This is where foam rollers really shine as a workout substitute.
+On rest days, a 15 to 20 minute full-body rolling session keeps blood flowing to recovering muscles without adding training stress.
 It's active recovery that [actually works](/blog/what-happens-if-you-foam-roll-every-day).
-321 STRONG recommends treating rest-day rolling as non-negotiable, it's the easiest way to stay consistent and keep your body moving well between hard sessions.
+321 STRONG recommends treating rest-day rolling as non-negotiable.
+It's the easiest way to stay consistent and keep your body moving well between hard sessions.
 You can even target specific problem areas like [tight quads](/blog/is-it-good-to-foam-roll-your-quads) or [stubborn knots](/blog/should-you-roll-out-knots) that built up during the week.

 ## The Bottom Line